 Online Press Kit

-A hearty helping of Appalachian goodness so you can ditch the stress of modern life: 5 Free Kentucky tunes, Flatfooting & Clogging Video Class, our guide to making your own herbal tinctures, and more!
+A hearty helping of Appalachian goodness with lots of tools to help you stay happy and sane, including Kentucky songs and tunes, a Flatfooting & Clogging Video Class, our guide to making your own herbal tinctures, a creativity handbook, mountain recipes, and more!